sboesebeck/morphium/docs/poppydb.md

 server.start();
 ```

-**Out of scope (by design):** there is no `dropUser`/reconciliation-delete — the file only ever
+**Out of scope (by design):** the file has no reconciliation-delete — it only ever adds/updates,
-adds/updates, so removing a user still means an explicit `dropUser` (or leaving them in the file
+so removing a user means an explicit `dropUser` command against the primary (which replicates
+like any other user write; merely deleting the entry from the file does NOT remove the user);
-with a rotated password is not equivalent to removal); no role *enforcement* (same limitation as
+no role *enforcement* (same limitation as
 `createUser`'s `roles` field everywhere else); no environment-variable substitution inside the
 file; and no file-watching — a changed file only takes effect on the next apply (restart, or the
 next leadership change in election mode), never live.